FelixHenninger/lab.js/docs/reference/canvas.rst

 images, it is our responsibility to redraw content at different sizes depending on the screen resolution.
 This sets it apart from *vector graphics*, which represent a display through the shapes visible on it, and can be redrawn at different sizes and resolutions without loss in quality.
+That being said, we can make sure that we draw content at the appropriate resolution, and adjust sizes depending on the client's screen to achieve crisp rendering everywhere.
+As you will see, the :js:class:`canvas.Screen` component contains a few helpers to make this easy.

 Resources for learning
 ^^^^^^^^^^^^^^^^^^^^^^